Norton Password Manager Review: Quick Expert Summary

 Norton encrypts the passwords in your vault with 256-bit AES encryption, which is virtually unbreakable.
 Even with today’s immense computing power, it would take billions of years to crack 256-bit AES encryption with a brute-force attack.
 Additionally, because Norton uses end-to-end encryption, it’s impossible for anyone at Norton to access or accidentally leak your information — this zero-knowledge policy ensures that you are the only person that can access your password vault.

-However, Norton’s strict zero-knowledge policy can also be a double-edged sword.
-If you lose your master password, you won’t be able to access your password vault.
-Admittedly, you can use biometric authentication on your mobile device to log in and reset your vault password — providing some form of account recovery — but competitors like LastPass offer several different account recovery options, such as SMS account recovery, which I think Norton should definitely consider adding.
+However, Norton’s strict zero-knowledge policy can be a double-edged sword.
+If you lose your master password before enabling biometric authentication on your phone, you won’t be able to access your password vault.
+If you did enable it, you can use biometric authentication on your mobile device to log in and reset your master password.
+Many premium password managers don’t allow you to reset your vault password with biometrics, so I’m happy to see this included.
+Additionally, Norton lets you create and download recovery keys as a PDF file.
+That said, competitors like LastPass offer several different account recovery options, such as letting you restore a previous master password, which Norton should consider adding.

 Overall, Norton Password Manager doesn’t offer as many security features as competitors like 1Password or Dashlane, but it still offers good password security, especially for a free password manager.